open-sauced/app/README.md

 We encourage you to contribute to OpenSauced!
 Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to proceed.

+To work on an open issue, simply comment with `.take`, and it's yours.
+Unassigned issues are open for all, but please assign yourself to avoid conflicts before starting work.

+For more info, check out the documentation's [Issues](https://docs.opensauced.pizza/contributing/introduction-to-contributing/#issues) section.

 We have a commit utility called [@open-sauced/conventional-commit](https://github.com/open-sauced/conventional-commit) that helps you write your commits in a way that is easy to understand and process by others.

 It is generally integrated as an `npm` script but you can run it with `npx` as well: